briicoronel25/CoronelBriggite_videoApp/README.md

 2. Run 'npm install' to install dependencies
 3. Run 'npm start' to start server
 4. Go to your browser and enter on the webapp on localhost:3000 (the port may change).

+# Notes

+Because there is not an option to create accounts, you have to make tests creating accounts in the db directly (see the accounts samples on sql script).